What is ampullary cancer?

 A biopsy is the only way to confirm this cancer.
-Small pieces of tissue are taken
+Small tissue samples are removed

 After a diagnosis of ampullary cancer, you’ll likely need more tests.
 These help your

 healthcare providers learn more about the cancer.
-They can help determine the stage
+They can help find out the stage

 of cancer.
 The stage is how much and how far the cancer has spread (metastasized)